Over-Water Highway runs along the middle of a river valley in China

 When was the Over-Water Highway built?

-Built in the middle of a river valley, works for the road began in 2013 and the road opened to traffic in 2015, built on top of an elevated bridge that runs along the middle of a river.
-Along the way drivers are literally travelling over water as it is built on a bridge.
-The total cost of the project is estimated around 70 million dollars.
+Built in the middle of a river valley, work on the road began in 2013, and the road opened to traffic in 2015, constructed on top of an elevated bridge that runs along the middle of a river.
+Along the way, drivers are literally traveling over water as it is built on a bridge.
+The total cost of the project is estimated to be around 70 million dollars.